The Elder Scrolls Online: Original release

 The Elder Scrolls Online was announced on May 3, 2012, on the Game Informer website and in that same month's issue of the magazine.
 It was released on April 4, 2014, for Windows and Mac.
-Home console releases for the PlayStation 4 and Xbox One were released on June 9, 2015.
+It was released for the PlayStation 4 and Xbox One consoles on June 9, 2015.
 The game was later ported over to Stadia on June 16, 2020.

 Shortly after launch, some players reportedly were unable to activate the 30-day complimentary game time without a subscription and—in "a strange state of affairs" and "most likely a mistake"—after a full month had been paid for.
 A serious item duplication exploit was discovered that allowed players to gain huge fortunes, which was patched shortly after release.
 ZeniMax later announced that they had permanently banned thousands of accounts because of the exploit.

 Tamriel Unlimited

 A subscription is no longer needed to play the game since March 17, 2015.
-Aside from the initial game price, an optional subscription called "ESO Plus" grants access to all current and future downloadable content (DLC) and a monthly allotment of 1650 Crowns, one of the in-game currencies, requiring subscription which also grants perks of 10% faster progress than a free player.
+Aside from the initial game price, an optional subscription called "ESO Plus" grants access to all current and future downloadable content (DLC) and a monthly allotment of 1650 Crowns (1500 at the time), one of the in-game currencies, requiring subscription which also grants perks of 10% faster progress than a free player.